AlexPintea/Cpp-classes-appications/Applications/Cpp Class string inherits/README.md

 - a string of variable names
 - a string with their types

+"inherits" means that it is able to define what the class it makes inherits.

-"brackets" means that it is able to define arrays of any size.
+- it is able to define arrays of any size.